ubuntu/ubuntu-desktop-documentation/docs/how-to/create-a-bootable-usb-stick.md

 -->

 This tutorial will show you how to create a bootable USB stick on Microsoft Windows using [Rufus](https://rufus.ie/).

-Alternatively, we also have tutorials to help you create a bootable USB stick from both [Ubuntu](https://tutorials.ubuntu.com/tutorial/tutorial-create-a-usb-stick-on-ubuntu) and [Apple macOS](https://tutorials.ubuntu.com/tutorial/tutorial-create-a-usb-stick-on-macos).

 ### Requirements